Skip to Main Content

 Lelooska (1933–1996), Kwakwaka’wakw (Kwakiutl Northwest Coast), cedar panel, 1986.
 Gift of Lelooska Foundation (Ariel, WA), 1986.

-This wall frequently hosts temporary exhibitions: what you see here will depend on when you visit.
-Students and other members of the community, as well as outside groups, may apply to exhibit art in the library.
-When there is no special exhibition, this green wall hosts the work of the Lithuanian photographer Antanas Sutkus.
+What you see on this wall will depend on when you visit, since it frequently hosts temporary exhibitions.
+Students and other members of the community may apply to exhibit art in the library.
+When there is no special exhibition, this wall hosts the work of the Lithuanian photographer Antanas Sutkus.

 Antanas Sutkus, People of Lithuania